Mayurjoshi00/portfolio-builder/README.md

 ✅ Data successfully saved and fetched from MongoDB
 ⚠️ Frontend not yet containerized (planned)

+---

-🔮 Planned Improvements
+## 🔮 Planned Improvements

-Dockerize frontend and include it in Docker Compose
+* Dockerize frontend and include it in Docker Compose

-Environment variable support using .env
+* Environment variable support using `.env`

-Improved API validation and error handling
+* Improved API validation and error handling

-Production-ready Nginx setup
+* Production-ready Nginx setup

-Deployment to cloud (AWS / Azure / GCP)
+* Deployment to cloud (AWS / Azure / GCP)

+---

-💡 Why This Project?
+## 💡 Why This Project?

 This project was built to:

-Understand real backend–database communication
+* Understand real backend–database communication

-Learn Docker and Docker Compose in a real-world scenario
+* Learn Docker and Docker Compose in a **real-world scenario**

-Avoid “hello world” DevOps setups
+* Avoid “hello world” DevOps setups

-Build a scalable full-stack foundation
+* Build a scalable full-stack foundation

+---

-🧑‍💻 Author
+## 🧑‍💻 Author

-Built by Mayur Joshi
+Built by **Mayur Joshi**
 (With patience, debugging stamina, and way too many Docker rebuilds)

+---